 The value of the shares is based on the Euronext closing price on the reference date (in principle, 31 December of the previous year).
-The closing price is published in the Official List of Euronext Amsterdam N.V.
-Part of the total assets is exempt from taxation.
-In 2021, this tax-free amount is € 50,000 per person.
-If you are partners for tax purposes for the entire year, your combined tax-free amount is € 100,000 (2021).
+The closing price is published in the Official List of Euronext Amsterdam N.V..

 In principle, ASN Beleggingsfondsen UCITS N.V. deducts 15% dividend tax from the dividend distributions.
 Private individuals may, in principle, set off this dividend tax against the income tax due.